 Who Are Prone to IDA?

-- Women (They experience blood loss due to monthly periods, pregnancy, and breastfeeding)
+- Women (they experience blood loss due to monthly periods, pregnancy, and breastfeeding)

 - Individuals who are aged 65 and above

-- Having poor diet
+- Those with a poor diet

 - Vegetarians and vegans